Time-traveler UFO hypothesis

+In the film Back to the Future, a time traveller in a Delorean is mistaken for an alien.

-The time-traveler hypothesis, also known as chrononaut UFO, future humans, extratempestrial model and Terminator theory is the proposal that unidentified flying objects are humans traveling from the future using advanced technology.
+The time-traveler hypothesis, also known as chrononaut UFO, future humans, extratempestrial model, and Terminator theory, is the proposal that unidentified flying objects are humans traveling from the future using advanced technology.
 Some notable people have given recent public exposure to the hypothesis, such as retired NASA aerospace engineer Larry Lemke, Wisconsin congressman Mike Gallagher, and American filmmaker Steven Spielberg.

-The time-traveler hypothesis is considered extremely implausible by mainstream scholars and is generally regarded as unorthodox even among UFO theorists who argue that UFOs are extraterrestrial spacecraft or interdimensional phenomena.
+The time-traveler hypothesis is considered extremely implausible by mainstream scholars, and it has historically only been endorsed by a minority of the UFO researchers who argue on behalf of non-prosaic explanations for the purported phenomena.

 Antecedents

 Origins of time travel speculation

-The notion of time travel from the future to the past is thought to have been introduced for the first time in literature by French botanist and geologist Pierre Boitard in his popular 1861 book Paris avant les hommes (Paris before Men), featuring a man sent back to prehistoric Earth where he interacts with an ape-like ancestor.
+The notion of time travel from the future to the past is thought to have been introduced for the first time in literature by French botanist and geologist Pierre Boitard in his popular 1861 book Paris avant les hommes ("Paris Before Men"), featuring a man sent back to prehistoric Earth where he interacts with an ape-like ancestor.
 A few years later, in 1887, Camille Flammarion published Lumen, a novel featuring an alien soul traveling through different worlds and historical periods.

-Although traveling back in time is almost-universally considered physically impossible, theoretical research has explored whether it might be possible.
-It has also been speculated by scientists such as J. Richard Gott, Ronald Mallet and others that humans may someday be able to time travel to the past.
+Although traveling back in time is almost universally considered physically impossible, theoretical research has explored whether it might be possible.
+It has also been speculated by scientists such as J. Richard Gott, Ronald Mallet, and others that humans may someday be able to time travel to the past.

 Speculation of future human evolution

-Many authors and researchers have speculated about the future evolution of mankind.
-In 1888 English author H. G. Wells published his famous science-fiction novella The Time Machine featuring a future evolution of humans and is generally regarded as one of the first modern instances of both time travel and speculative evolution.
-Other writers on speculative evolution include Edgar Rice Burroughs, British philosopher and science fiction writer Olaf Stapledon with his 1930 "future history" novel Last and First Men, American author Kurt Vonnegut in Galápagos, British writer Stephen Baxter in Evolution, Turkish artist and author Cevdet Mehmet Kösemen in All Tomorrows and others.
-Climate change, the technological singularity, space travel and genetic enhancement have also been identified as potential factors capable of altering the evolution of humans in the future, leading to different transhuman and posthuman scenarios.
+Many authors and researchers have speculated about the future evolution of humankind.
+In 1888, English author H. G. Wells published his famous science-fiction novella The Time Machine featuring a future evolution of humans, which is generally regarded as one of the first modern instances of both time travel and speculative evolution.
+Other writers on speculative evolution include Edgar Rice Burroughs, British philosopher and science fiction writer Olaf Stapledon with his 1930 "future history" novel Last and First Men, American author Kurt Vonnegut in Galápagos, British writer Stephen Baxter in Evolution, Turkish artist and author Cevdet Mehmet Kösemen in All Tomorrows, among others.
+Climate change, the technological singularity, space travel, and genetic enhancement have also been identified as potential factors capable of altering the evolution of humans in the future, leading to different transhuman and posthuman scenarios.